dennislee928/dennis-s-note-vault/ietls sprint/最終強化版：純句界 10 題（中文版）＋ 必須使用比較句＋which 子句.md

 → therefore / so（二選一）
 → 不可用逗號硬接
 Students can learn any subject online.Therefore, they can arrange their time with more flexibility.
+Students can learn any subject online so  they can arrange their time with more flexibility.
+Students can learn any subject online.Hence/As a result, they can arrange their time more flexible.

 ---